grayodesa/terminal42/wp-content/plugins/sumome/Readme.txt

 = How can I install an app? =

 Once you've logged into SumoMe, click on Sumo Store and click Install for whichever app you'd like to install.
-Once you have installed the List Builder app, you can integrate with MailChimp.
+Once you have installed the List Builder app, you can integrate with MailChimp, Aweber, Constant Contact, Campaign Monitor, GetResponse, ActiveCampaign, MyEmma, Mad Mimi, Infusionsoft, Feedblitz, HubSpot, MyNewsletterBuilder, Inbox First, Sailthru, Klaviyo, Vero, Pardot, Zapier, Ontraport, ExactTarget, Vertical Response, Drip, MailerLite, WhatCounts, ConvertKit, MailJet, or Maropost.

 = How does Highlighter work? =